yuchye/Capstone/README.md

     - Normality:The errors between observed and predicted values (i.e., the residuals of the regression) should be normally distributed.
     - Equality of Variances: The errors should have roughly consistent pattern (i.e. there should be no disceranble relationshop between the independent features and the errors)
     - Independence: The independent features are independent of one another

-## Summary of Preliminary EDA

-The following are the findings from preliminary EDA:
-- The length of the descriptive text (in the training dataset) has a right-skewed distribution with mean of approx. 64,000 characters and a maximum length of approx. 526,000 characters
-- The top 3 mentioned genes are:
-  - BRCA1: BRCA1 is a human tumor suppressor gene and is responsible for repairing DNA.
-BRCA mutations increase the risk for breast cancer.
-  - TP53: The tumour protein 53 gene prevents cancer formation and functions as a tumour suppressor; there is some evidence (albeit controversial) that links TP53 mutations and cancer.
-  - EGFR: Mutations that lead to the overexpression of the Epidermal growth factor receptor (EGFR) protein have been associated iwth a number of cancers.
-- The top 3 mentioned variations are:
-  - Truncating mutations: a change in DNA that truncates (or shortens) a protein.
-  - Deletions: a mutation where a part of a chromosome or a sequence of DNA is left out during DNA replication.
-  - Amplification: a mutation that involves an increase in the number of copies of a gene; gene amplification is common in cancer cells.
-- WordCloud and Histogram of lemmatised word frequencies reveals that there are many "common" words that may need to be removed (i.e. treated as additional stopwords).
-The challenge is how to find an existing curated list of such words instead of spotting words in a haphazard manner.